hyperledger-iroha/iroha-2-docs/src/help/configuration-issues.md

    (failed) peer.
 2. Wait for the new peer to synchronize the data with the first peer.
 3. Leave the new peer active.
-4. Update the genesis file of the first peer.
+4. Update the genesis and configuration files of the first peer only as part of a coordinated migration.

 ::: info

-The features needed to monitor the copying progress between peers and a migration tool to update the genesis file are to be implemented in future releases.
+There is no general automatic rewrite path for replacing genesis on a live network.
+Treat this as a coordinated migration: preserve the old state, bring up compatible peers, and only move validators to the new configuration after the operators agree on the migration plan.

 :::